-Mitochondrial uncoupling occurs naturally in mammals, induced by mitochondrial uncoupler proteins (UCPs), such as UCP1.
-Mitochondrial uncoupling can also be induced by chemical uncouplers, which are usually lipophilic weak acids functioning within the mitochondrial inner membrane.
+Mitochondrial uncoupling can be induced by small-molecule mitochondrial uncouplers, which we named miunins.
+The above figure illustrates mechanistically the processes of oxidative phosphorylation and mitochondrial uncoupling induced by small-molecule miunins.
+Note in the red-dotted box: miunins are weak lipophilic acids functioning within the mitochondrial inner membrane.
 They exist between the de-protonated form (U–) and protonated form (UH).
-Near the outer side of the membrane where proton concentration is high, uncouplers are protonated.
-The protonated uncouplers move to the matrix side, where they are deprotonated and release the protons to the mitochondrial matrix.
-As a result, as each acetyl-CoA is oxidized, few ATP are produced and most energy is dissipated as heat.
+Near the outer side of the membrane, where proton concentration is high, miunins are protonated.
+Through random movements, the protonated miunins move to the matrix side, where the proton concentration is low.
+They are deprotonated and the protons are then released to the mitochondrial matrix.
+As a result, the energy derived from the oxidation of fat (or other nutrients) is directly converted to heat rather than for ATP synthesis.